Roy Black (attorney): Career

 Until his death a partner in Black Srebnick, a Miami-based trial firm specializing in civil litigation and criminal defense, Black also served as an adjunct instructor of criminal evidence at the University of Miami School of Law.
-In 1992, Black represented police officer William Lozano, whose killing of Clement Lloyd had sparked the 1989 Miami riots, he was convicted.
-However on appeal his conviction was overturned and in a retrial in 1993 he was acquitted.
+In 1983, Black represented police officer Luis Alvarez, whose killing of Nevell Johnson Jr. had sparked the 1982 Overtown riot.
+Alvarez was acquitted.
+In 1992, Black represented police officer William Lozano, whose killing of Clement Lloyd had sparked the 1989 Miami riots.
+Lozano was convicted, however on appeal his conviction was overturned and in a retrial in 1993 he was acquitted.
 In 2022, Black won an acquittal for a client charged with bribing a Georgetown University tennis coach to admit his daughter to Georgetown, ending the U.S. government's unbroken streak of convictions in the "Varsity Blues" prosecutions.
 In addition to his legal work, Black provided legal commentary for various NBC news shows and played the "managing partner" of The Law Firm, a short-lived reality-based television show pitting lawyers against each other week-to-week in a legal version of The Apprentice.

 Roy Black was chosen as a top lawyer by Super Lawyers between 2006 and 2024.